 RELATED: University of Chicago Medical Center moves patients to other hospitals in anticipation for nurses' strike

-University of Chicago Medical Center nurses go on strike
+Nurses return to work at University of Chicago Medical Center following strike